 Unlike prosciutto or Parma ham, the curing ham is not covered by lard or any other external ingredient that would affect the flavor.
 It is pure ham, waiting to be improved by the mountain air.
 At the right time, determined by the ham master who inspects each ham, the Ibérico hams are transferred to the bodega where they hang from a cord for as much time as it will take to finish the cure and produce the best product.

-Usually the Jamón Ibéricos take at least two years to reach their peak of flavor - some of the best ones the ham master will cure for another half a year, or more.
+Usually the Jamón Ibéricos take at least two years to reach their peak of flavor - some of the finest hams cure for four or even five years.

 Part of his decision is based upon weight - the larger hams will take a longer time to cure, the other factor in his decision is an art.

 Determining the time when the Jamón Ibérico is ready is the responsibility of a specialist who draws on years of experience.
 He inserts a thin sliver of bone into the interior of the curing ham, and by sight and aroma makes his decision.
 It is similar to a baker inserting toothpick into a baking cake to see if it is done - except the stakes are vastly higher, since this meat is so precious.